albertrodriguezsala/Programming-Numerical-Methods-sec1-Python/README.md

 # Programming-for-Economics
-Slides and solutions for the undergrad course programning for Economics, at the University of Edinburgh.
+Slides, problem sets, and solutions for the undergrad course programning for Economics at the University of Edinburgh.